jeffqchen/9DIN2VGA/README.md

 <img src="./Pics/asm_02.jpg" width="400px" />

 After soldering the headphone jack, use a side cutter to trim the protruding leads from it.

+Tin the L-shape exposed area with a small amount of solder on both sides.

 <img src="./Pics/asm_03.jpg" width="400px" />